 Head to the bar and compete against others for the title of trivia champion.
 Forgo a big dinner for bites like sweet potato fries and sliders.
 (Hey, it’s a holiday, right?)

 Bundle up and head out for a night of romance on the ice.
-If you think of it, ask a passerby to get a photo.
+If you think of it, ask a passerby to take a photo.

 This is fun in itself, but it can also pair well with the ice-skating excursion above.
 Whatever you do, sprinkle some rose petals on top of your bubbles.

 Buy a box of baking mix for less than $5 and eat as much as you want.
-Preferably, make something with chocolate, in honor of the holiday.
+Preferably, make a chocolate dessert, in honor of the holiday.

 Try out some new moves at home, in a dance lesson, or even at a salsa club.
 Valentine’s Day is all about getting close, and this is a great way to do so.